gollum/gollum/README.md

 ## WINDOWS FILENAME VALIDATION
 Note that filenames on windows must not contain any of the following characters `\ / : * ? " < > |`.
 See [this support article](http://support.microsoft.com/kb/177506) for details.

-## LIB.SO ERROR

-`Could not open library 'lib.so'` may be solved by installing `python-devel` on Fedora or `python-dev` on Ubuntu.
-Gentoo requires a rubypython [patch](https://gist.github.com/2802480) to use python2.7.

 ## CONTRIBUTE

 If you'd like to hack on Gollum, start by forking my repo on GitHub: